-*Cough* *Cough* and out comes a yellow, hard, stinky mass onto the floor, into your shoulder (great job for cough technique) or into your hands.
+Have you ever coughed out a yellow, hard, stinky mass onto the floor, into your shoulder or into your hands?

 PSA: cough into shoulder – best practice for you and others

 Well, you may have coughed out a tonsil stone!

 What are tonsil stones?